Payment scheme compliance: The complete guide for card issuers

 • Serve as primary scheme contact point

-Step 10: Monitor and report violations
+→ Step 10: Monitor and report violations

 • Identify rule violations affecting your business

-• Investigate suspicious third-party behavior
+• Investigate suspicious third-party behaviour

 • Report compliance issues to schemes